-Most people don't start out with the intention of buying a house that's for sale by its owner, but these properties pop up now and again in the real estate market.
+Most people don't start with the intention of buying a house that's for sale by owner (FSBO), but these properties pop up regularly in the real estate market.
 Should you follow up on those off-market listings or steer clear?
 Here's what to keep in mind if you're considering buying a house that's for sale by the owner.

 Do You Need an Agent?

-The seller obviously doesn't want to hire a listing agent because he's waded into this on his own.
-But many owners are willing to pay a buyer's agent.
-If you already have an agent, she can contact the buyer on your behalf.
+The seller obviously doesn't want to hire a listing agent, but many homeowners are willing to pay a buyer's agent.
+If you already have an agent, they can contact the buyer on your behalf.
 If you don't have one yet, consider finding one who's willing to take on the job.

-Buyer's agents aren't always excited to work on FSBOs without a listing agent because they don't want the liability, or because it means more work for not necessarily more money.
+Buyer's agents aren't always excited to work on FSBOs without a listing agent, because they don't want the liability and it may mean more work for not necessarily more money.
 When only one agent is involved, that person often ends up doing the work of both sides.

-As for your needs, having an agent can be extremely helpful throughout the entire process, and the seller typically pays the agent's commission, so there's no reason not to try to work something out with someone.
-Why should you go it alone if you don't have to?
+As for your needs, having an agent can be extremely helpful throughout the entire process, and the seller typically pays the agent's commission, so there's no reason not to work with someone.
+Why go it alone if you don't have to?

 Writing the Purchase Contract

 A purchase contract establishes the terms of the sale between you and the seller.
-If you're uncomfortable writing one yourself and you don't want to enlist the aid of an agent, you can call a real estate lawyer to handle that aspect of the transaction for you.
-In fact, you should have an attorney waiting in the wings anyway to make sure the entire transaction is accomplished legally and all your rights are protected.
+If you're uncomfortable writing one yourself, and you don't want to enlist the aid of an agent, call a real estate lawyer to handle that aspect of the transaction for you.
+In fact, you should have an attorney waiting in the wings to make sure that the transaction is accomplished legally and that all of your rights are protected.

 Many lawyers will draw up a purchase offer and other documents for a reasonable fee, and it's usually money well spent.
-You can also find real estate purchase contracts to buy online, but you might be better off hiring a professional if you don't have the expertise to complete the forms correctly.
-This probably isn't a time to be penny wise and pound foolish.
+You can also find real estate purchase contracts online, but you might be better off hiring a professional if you don't have the expertise to complete the forms correctly.

-If you do decide to take care of documents yourself, keep a few things in mind:
+If you decide to take care of documents yourself, keep the following advice in mind.

-- Write in contingencies.
-Make sure you have a way out of the transaction if you find physical defects in the property that the seller won't fix, if the CC&Rs are unsatisfactory, or if your loan is not approved, among other issues.
+Have a way out of the transaction if you find physical defects in the property that the seller won't fix or if your loan is not approved, among other issues.
 Some common contingencies include a satisfactory appraisal on the home, loan approval, a satisfactory home inspection and pest inspection, clear title from the seller, approval of the seller's disclosures, and insurability.
-If any of these factors cannot be met, the contract becomes null and void ... if you included the proper contingency clauses.
+If any of these factors cannot be met, the contract becomes null and void if you included the proper contingency clauses.

-- Do not give your earnest money deposit to the seller.
-Give it to a third party to hold for you, such as a title or escrow company.
-Normally, the listing agent would place it in her escrow account for safekeeping.
-You don't want it going into the seller's checking account instead.
-What if he spends it and the deal falls through due to one of those contingency clauses?
-Or what if he just refuses to return it to you?
-You'd be out the money, at least until such time as you could take him to court and force it out of him.
-But you're trying to buy a house, right?
-Do you really want to tie up your cash like that right now?
+Give your earnest money deposit (the money you submit with your purchase offer) to a third party to hold for you, such as a title or escrow company.
+Normally, the listing agent would place it in their escrow account for safekeeping.
+You don't want it going into the seller's checking account.
+What if the seller spends it, and the deal falls through due to one of those contingency clauses?
+Or what if they refuse to return it to you?
+You'd be out the money, at least until you take them to court.

-- When will you take possession?
-Specify when the seller will hand you the keys and you'll take possession of the property.
+Specify when the seller will hand you the keys so you can take possession of the property.
 It's acceptable in some parts of the country to expect possession on the day of closing.
 In other areas, possession is given the day after closing to give the seller time to move.
 It's not unheard of, either, for the seller to have relocation issues, particularly if the deal came together quickly.
 Consider whether you're willing to let the seller rent from you for a period of time after closing.

 Always get a home inspection by a reputable home inspector.
 Too many deals go south when a bad home inspector is involved.
-Ask for credentials and ask the inspector whether he belongs to an association, then follow up on both to confirm.
+Ask for credentials, and ask the inspector whether they belong to an association, then follow up on both to confirm.

 You have a few options if major problems are found with the inspection.
 You can ask the seller to:

-- Fix the problem, but bear in mind that he's not required to hire the best contractor available or ensure that a quality job is done.
-And many contracts specify that the property is being sold "as is," so check yours.
-In this case, the seller is not required to fix anything.
+- Fix the problem, but bear in mind that they're not required to hire the best contractor available or ensure that a quality job is done.

 - Credit you the money to hire your own contractor after closing.
-This amount will apply toward your closing costs.
-But whatever you do, don't state in an addendum that the credit is for repairs.
+That amount will apply toward your closing costs, but whatever you do, don't state in an addendum that the credit is for repairs.

 - Reduce the sales price, typically by an amount commensurate with the anticipated cost of the repairs.

-Some buyers think it's not worth the extra money to buy title insurance, but a smart buyer will always do so.
-The cost to fix clouds on a title or to dispute easements can be enormous when compared to the pennies it costs to buy insurance.
+Some buyers think it's not worth the extra money to buy title insurance, but a smart buyer always does.
+The cost to fix title issues or to dispute easements can be enormous, compared to the cost of insurance.

 Some Myths About FSBO Deals

-- FSBOs aren't serious sellers.
-Not true.
-A small minority might be just testing the waters, but the majority absolutely do want to sell their homes.
+- FSBOs aren't serious sellers: This isn't true.
+A small minority might be testing the waters, but most absolutely want to sell their homes.

-- FSBOs are not flexible on price.
-Some buyers think FSBOs aren't hiring agents because they can't afford to, that they need to take every dime out of the deal so they won't bend on price.
-But according to studies by the National Association of Realtors, most For Sale By Owners actually get less for their homes than those who list with a real estate agent.
+- FSBOs aren't flexible on price: Some buyers think that FSBOs aren't using agents because they can't afford to and that they need to take every dime out of the deal so they won't bend on price.
+According to research by the National Association of Realtors, most for FSBO sellers actually get less for their homes than those who list with a real estate agent.
 FSBOs are typically willing to negotiate, but they might not be very good at it if they don't do it for a living.

-- For Sale by Owners are hiding material facts.
-FSBOs are bound by the same laws that govern those who are represented by a real estate agent.
-These sellers must give buyers federal- and state-mandated disclosures, if any, including disclosing any pertinent material facts.
+- For sale by owners are hiding material facts: FSBOs are bound by the same laws that govern those represented by a real estate agent.
+These sellers must give buyers federal- and state-mandated disclosures, if any, including revealing any pertinent material facts.

-- You don't have to get pre-approved for a mortgage.
-This is always helpful whether you're buying an FSBO or going a more traditional route.
+- You don't have to get preapproved for a mortgage: This is helpful whether you're buying an FSBO or going a more traditional route.
 It might not be required, but it helps to define your price range, and all sellers will appreciate knowing that you're already approved to proceed.